 Figure 9-1002az—Bitmap Control field of the AID Bitmap element

+(#17748)The Bitmap Offset subfield is a bitmap index and is used in the definition of the Partial AID Bitnap field.

-(#17748)(#17750) An AID bitmap refers to a bitmap consisting of 2008 bits where a bit position k is set to 1 if AID k is a mem- ber of the signaled list of AIDs and otherwise is set to 0.
+(#17750) An AID bitmap refers to a bitmap consisting of 2008 bits where a bit position N is set to 1 if AID N is a mem- ber of the signaled list of AIDs and otherwise is set to 0.